machdyne/einszeit/README.md

 ## License

-The contents of this repo are released under the [Lone Dynamics Open License](LICENSE.md).
+The contents of this repo are released under the [CERN-OHL-P](LICENSE.txt) license with the following exceptions:

-Note: You can use these designs for commercial purposes but we ask that instead of producing exact clones, that you either replace our trademarks and logos with your own or add your own next to ours.
+ * The ch32fun library is MIT licensed.
+ * The hidapi library is BSD licensed.